Sworkit Review: Our Personal Experience With This App

 Sworkit operates as both an Apple and Android app, and it also works on Apple TV and through web browsers.
 While the company previously offered a free and premium version of the app, now it’s exclusively offered on an annual or monthly subscription basis (more on that later).

-After you sign up for the app, you can begin working out right away.
 First choose the type of exercise you want to complete from the listed options: strength, cardio, yoga, or stretching.
 When you select an exercise type, you’re next shown a subgroup of the available programs.